 Cigna TMJ Disorder Surgery Coverage Criteria and Medical Necessity Requirements 2025

-The policy draws a clear line: MM 0156 does not cover TMJ procedures performed for indications other than TMJ disorder.
-This isn't a minor carve-out.
-It's a hard boundary.
+The MM 0156 coverage policy draws a hard line: it does not cover TMJ surgical procedures performed for indications other than TMJ disorder.
+This matters in practices that treat complex orofacial or head and neck cases where the TMJ is involved but isn't the primary disease.

 Coverage Indications at a Glance